Harper's 11 late points gets Auburn past Murray State 81-77

+MURRAY, Ky. — Needing someone to step up and hit big shots in a close game, Jared Harper accepted the challenge for Auburn.

-MURRAY, Ky. — Jared Harper scored 11 of his 17 points in the final four minutes to help push Auburn past Murray State 81-77 on Tuesday night for its ninth consecutive victory.
+The sophomore guard scored 11 of his 17 points in the final four minutes to help push the Tigers past Murray State 81-77 on Tuesday night for their ninth consecutive victory.

 Trailing by a point, Harper hit three 3-pointers and added two free throws during a 13-4 run to pull away from the Racers.
 Auburn (10-1) finished 12 of 27 from behind the arc.